Perspective | I’ve waited 17 years to write about periodical cicadas again. The wait is over.

 I’m proud to be just as lazy in 2021 as I was in 2004.
-The cicadas are here and you’re going to be reading a lot about them.
+The cicadas are here, and you’re going to be reading a lot about them.
 Manna from heaven?
 More like manna from Hades.
 (Not that I’m going to be eating any.
 Yechh.)

 I’ve been spotting holes in the dirt for a couple of weeks, but it was only Wednesday that I actually saw the critters that had made them.
-That morning I went out to get the newspaper from my lawn and spotted an empty carapace clinging to my front door jamb.
+That morning, I went out to get the newspaper from my lawn and spotted an empty carapace clinging to my front door jamb.
 On my walk with the dog, I saw dozens of empty husks on trees, curbs and fence posts.
 It looked as if the cicadas had been Raptured off.

-Finally I spotted some of the red-eyed bugs themselves.
+Finally, I spotted some of the red-eyed bugs themselves.
 They were torpid, as you or I might be if we’d spent a long period locked-down and socially isolated.

 Hey, wait a minute . . .
 The members of Brood X are emerging from their slumber just as we’re emerging from ours.
 I’m delighted to see these symbols of perseverance.